arnegue/NMEA-Seatalk-Multiplexer/README.md

 ### NMEA 0183

 Since this project only produces NMEA-Output every NMEA-Device is supported which produces a new line at the end.
-No parsing is happening here
+No parsing is happening here.

 ### Seatalk 1